WalidDa10/Vehicle-Detection-Tracking-and-Speed-Estimation-Based-on-Deep-Learning-Yolov7/README.md

 # Vehicle-Detection-Tracking-and-Speed-Estimation-Based-on-Deep-Learning-Yolov7
-model consists of three main phases: Detection phase, tracking phase, and speed calculation phase
+model consists of three main phases: Detection phase, tracking phase, and speed calculation phase:
+We employ the YOLOV7 for detection,and for tracking we use the DeepSORT algorithm to assign IDs for vehicles and track them. to calculate speed of moving objects, we need the distance between two points